Danpowers24/PathWell-client/README.md

 ### How it works ###

-PathWell is a simple way for people with chronic pain to document their
+PathWell is a simple way for people with chronic pain to document their pain.
+Users sign up, log in, and document their pain by the day.
+Users can add notes to their entries to attach meaningful qualitative data to their easy to measure, quantitative, daily pain level.

 ## You can **view PathWell** here: https://danpowers24.github.io/PathWell-client #